deqyra/RenderBoi/README.md

 ## Info

 * Development conducted using OpenGL 4.6 (core profile) on a GTX 1660 Ti.
-* To use the project, [generate a loader](https://glad.dav1d.de/) that suits your platform, and replace `include/glad/glad.h` with it.
+* To use the project, [generate a loader](https://glad.dav1d.de/) that suits your platform, and replace `include/glad/glad.h` and `src/glad.cpp` with it.

 ## Current features